 The South African Constitution and various statutes recognise the right to academic freedom, and a number of statutes recognise the right of staff and students to participate in the governance of the university.

 Yet neither the Constitution nor any statute defines what academic freedom means.
+It is nevertheless clear from the texts that it is linked to and forms part of the right to freedom of speech and expression.

 It is long recognised that the most protected speech is political speech; after all, the most compelling justifications for why the citizenry should enjoy the right to freedom of speech and expression is to ensure that they are able to participate in the political process, so that the best ideas may triumph in the “marketplace of ideas”.
 It follows that at the heart of the right to academic freedom lies the right to enjoy freedom of speech and expression about the “politics” of the university; about the issues of governance and policy that students and staff have a right to participate in.